Cbyernus/SteamVR/IVRSystem::GetDeviceToAbsoluteTrackingPose.md

   * `TrackingUniverseSeated`
   * `TrackingUniverseStanding`
   * `TrackingUniverseRaw`
 * `float fPredictedSecondsToPhotonsFromNow` - Number of seconds from now to predict poses for.
 Positive numbers are in the future.
-Pass 0 to get the sate at the instant the function is called.
+Pass 0 to get the state at the instant the function is called.
 See below for details on how to compute a good value here.

 **Description**